A Complete Guide to AC Copper Pipe for Cooling Systems

 2. Hard Copper Pipes

-- More durable and commonly used in commercial HVAC systems.
+- More durable, commonly used in commercial HVAC systems

 3. Copper Pipe by Wall Thickness